AbsentmindedGCN/BRC-ScoreAttackLocalTraining/README.md

 - **Streamlined Practice:** At the start of every battle, the plugin automatically respawns you, refills your boost, clears your grind debt, resets any police, and restocks vending machines/dumpsters.
 - **Ghost Replays:** Run against recorded ghosts of your past runs so you can perfect your line.

-# How to Use
+## How to Use

 To start a Score Attack Run, use the first option at the top of the list, then choose your time category.

 When you first start using the plugin, you'll notice you need to set a respawn point to start a Score Attack Run.
-Don't worry, the plugin will tell you to do this in a popup if you don't have one.
+Don't worry, the plugin will tell you to do this in a pop-up if you don't have one.
 You can manually set your respawn with the 'Set Respawn' option near the bottom of the list.
 If you ever need to reset your respawn, you can just hit this button again.

 During a Score Attack run, try and score as much as you can.
 Your total score will be saved as your personal best.
 When a solo Score Attack run is active, any challenges from Slop Crew or BombRushMP will automatically be ignored.
 Once a battle is over, you'll hear a jingle.
 If you ever need to cancel or stop your Score Attack Run, you can use the 'Cancel Run' button in the app.

-# Screenshots
+## Screenshots
 ![Screenshot](https://i.imgur.com/iFrl532.jpeg)
 ![Screenshot](https://i.imgur.com/iker8m1.jpeg)

-# Submit Your Runs!
+## Submit Your Runs!

 Record your runs with OBS while using this plugin and submit them to the [official leaderboard](https://docs.google.com/spreadsheets/d/e/2PACX-1vQPLU_jkIHBLmvsMqjotXKyeUZ2veHfseqzD_aMRI29b6Mb92c0o5l8WUdDPCp1s4xVwyLwgYHBiYa7/pubhtml)!
 Rules are shared on the front page, as well as how to submit runs.
 Please note, *we only accept score attack submissions with vanilla movement.* If you need a handy link to remember, you can also access the leaderboard by going to [https://sloppers.club/leaderboard](https://sloppers.club/leaderboard)!

 We also encourage you to join the rest of the score battlers in the [Slop Crew Discord](https://discord.gg/a2nVaZGGNz).
 We've got our own dedicated channel there!

-# Building
+## Building

 Before building the project, create a BRCPath environment variable on your system.
 The variable should point to the root directory of your Bomb Rush Cyberfunk installation.
-It’s used to locate the necessary DLLs (Assembly-CSharp.dll) during compilation.
+It’s used to locate the necessary DLLs (Assembly-CSharp.dll).

-# Credits/Special Thanks
+## Credits/Special Thanks

 This plugin is built off [CommonAPI](https://github.com/LazyDuchess/BRC-CommonAPI) and [CommonAPI-Sample](https://github.com/LazyDuchess/BRC-CommonAPI-Sample).
 I take absolutely no credit for this work.
 Special thanks to goatgirl, NotNite, Yuri, Lazy Duchess, and SpecialFX for inspiration, programming, and testing.
 Extra extra special thanks to goatgirl and Lazy Duchess.
 This plugin would not exist without them.
 Thank you SO much for all your help with this project!!